Taking Submissions: Sci Phi Journal

 (The first author to have a story published in each of the three categories gets to choose any one member of the extended editorial team and marry them.
 You’ve been warned.)

 Length and formatting

 Brevity tends to correlate positively with idea-density.
 Thus we are looking for stories no longer than 2000 words (but preferably shorter).
-While we maintain a certain degree of flexibility, please note that if your story is significantly over the threshold, we won’t be able to consider it.
+Due to the volume of submissions, we cannot promise to read stories that are over the word limit.

 Your submission is welcome at [email protected].